Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, college basketball, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-Banchero has averaged 23.5 points over his past 10 games.
-In a 120-117 win over Utah on Saturday, he poured in 23 points.
-The SportsLine model projects 23 points, giving this a 3 out of 5 rating.
+Towns has scored 19 or more points in two of the last three games.
+The SportsLine model projects 20.1 points, giving this a 3 out of 5 rating.
 Pick it at Underdog:

-Adebayo has had fewer than 10 rebounds in three of his last four games.
-He is averaging 10.4 boards over the last 10 games.
-The SportsLine model projects 8.7 rebounds, giving this a 4 out of 5 rating.
+In 50 games, all starts, Siakam is averaging 3.9 assists per game.
+He has registered four or more assists in two of the past three games.
+The SportsLine model projects 3.6 assists, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-Jokic is averaging just 8.8 assists over the past 10 games.
-The model projects 8.8 assists, giving this a 3.5 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.38x.
+Anunoby has averaged 25 points + rebounds over the past 10 games.
+The model projects 22.4 points plus rebounds, giving this a 3 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.39x.

 The SportsLine Projection model also offers picks for every NBA picks for every game on the slate, which you can use to help guide you in making NBA picks on Underdog.